 Covid-19: Over 2,000 student nurses to leave placements so trainers can return to wards

-Move aimed at freeing up experienced training staff to allow return to frontline duties
+Move aimed at freeing up experienced staff for frontline duties is to be reviewed in February

-The ending of current placement arrangements for student nurses is a bid to free up senior and experienced nurses, who currently oversee training, and to allow them to return to front-line duties.
-File photograph: iStock
+The Department of Health said the HSE had sought that experienced and qualified staff who currently supported undergraduate training for students in Years 1-3 of their courses be released for redeployment as part of the Covid-19 response.
+File photograph: Getty

-Minister for Health Stephen Donnelly on Saturday authorised the ending of the current placement arrangements for student nurses across the country in a bid to free up senior and experienced nurses, who currently oversee the training, and to allow them to return to front-line duties.
+Minister for Health Stephen Donnelly on Saturday authorised the ending of the current placement arrangements for student nurses and midwives across the country for at least two weeks in a bid to free up senior and experienced nurses, who currently oversee the training, and to allow them to return to front-line duties.

+The situation is expected to be reviewed again towards the beginning of February.

+The Department of Health said on Saturday night that the HSE had sought that experienced and qualified staff who currently supported undergraduate training for students in Years 1-3 of their courses be released for redeployment as part of the Covid-19 response.

 Some local hospitals are understood to have curtailed student nurse placements already, but Mr Donnelly’s move will see all placements for students in the first three years end at a national level on a temporary basis.